amrmahdi/RepData_PeerAssessment1/PA1_template.md

 ```

 The impact of imputing the missing data, is that the max frequency of steps per days increased about 10 steps.
+And the mean and the median became equal.

 ## Are there differences in activity patterns between weekdays and weekends?